nerdalize/rotor/README.md

 ### Uploading and Creating the API Gateway
+Publishing your HTTP service through an API Gateway requires requires access to AWS Credentials (for an example policy see below).
+Make sure you have your `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` ready (or set as an environment variable) before continuing.

 1. To expose your HTTP service through the AWS API Gateway Rotor comes with a [Terraform module](https://www.terraform.io/docs/modules/usage.html).
 Create a `main.tf` file that looks like this: